 On this Throwback Thursday, I thought I’d share a post I wrote for another blog back in 2014.
 Some of you may remember this one, but for most of you, this will be your first time reading this.

-As I was thinking through some ideas this week, I thought about how a father’s void affects his children and I remembered one way fatherlessness affected me.
-Read more.
+As I was thinking through some ideas this week, I thought about how a father’s void affects his children and I remembered one way it affected me.
+Read more below.

 While attending a housewarming a few years ago, I sat with two other young ladies and somehow we started talking about having kids.
 One of the young ladies who wanted a child asked me if I had children.
 When I said no, she asked if I wanted any.
 I think I shook my head and then she said, “there’s something to that.”